sons-of-sarlacc/macros/doctor-buff-by-tell.md

 Food is critical to a doctor maximizing the application of their buffs.

 ### Bivoli
 Bivoli increses your Wound Treatment Skill Mod.
-Drag your Bivoli to `toolbarPane05` > `toolbarSlot08`.
-You do not need to adjust your macro to benefit from Bivoli as it increases the potency of the buffs.
+No change is necessary to benefit from Bivoli as it increases the potency of the buffs.

 ### Havla
 Havla increases your Wound Treatment Speed Skill Mod.
 The above macro does not yet have optimised timings for Havla consumption.
-Drag your Havla to `toolbarPane05` > `toolbarSlot07` and you will need to adjust the timings in docBuff between all the `healEnhance` calls.
+You will need to adjust the timings in `docBuff` between all the `healEnhance` calls to take advantage.

 ### References